VLF100/FileHook/README.md

   * Added "Next Script"/Arrow button to go instantly to next file in alphabetical order
   * Added Delta menu with extra or specific features.
     * Added Blue Sky Mode for parsing of a cleaner parsing of scripts with ruby text.
+    * Option to disable "always on top" function
   * Nothing more added for now.
 Check latest release.